rddim/TotalCommanderPortable/Other/Source/Readme.txt

 *Please note that you must have it previously installed in the same parent directory as TotalCommanderPortable.

-Officially released are AkelPadPortable, GeanyPortable, gVimPortable, Notepad++Portable, Notepad2Portable, Notepad2-modPortable.
+Officially released are AkelPadPortable, CudaTextPortable, GeanyPortable, gVimPortable, Notepad++Portable, Notepad2Portable, Notepad2-modPortable.

 There may be other values also permitted in the user configuration file by the portable application; refer to help.html for any details of them.